luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 std::size_t capacity() const;
 ```

-: Returns the capacity of the current allocation.
+Usage: Returns the capacity of the current allocation.

 <br>